 Militias Test The Civility Of An Arizona Border Town

-Arivaca, Ariz., is a tiny village, population around 700, with an outsize problem.
+Arivaca, Ariz., is a tiny village, population about 700, with an outsize problem.

-It sits just 11 miles away from the U.S.-Mexico border, and has become a magnet for self-styled militia groups from out of state who say they want to patrol the border and stop migrants.
-Their presence has put strains on a town that has long prided itself on its live-and-let-live, cooperative spirit.
+It sits just 11 miles from the U.S.-Mexico border and has become a magnet for self-styled militia groups from out of state that say they want to patrol the border and stop migrants.
+Their presence has strained a town that has long prided itself on its live-and-let-live, cooperative spirit.

 When the women of Arivaca gather for Monday afternoon gentle yoga, there are certain topics they know to avoid.

-"We just don't talk politics," says Sue Soucy, a staunch supporter of President Trump, before adding, "Will I vote for Trump again?
+"We just don't talk politics," says Sue Soucy, a staunch supporter of President Trump.
+Then she adds: "Will I vote for Trump again?
 Absolutely!"

 "And I would die before I would!" chimes in Marjorie Leon, to gales of laughter.